Can I get a heck yes for casserole season?! This chicken fajita casserole is one of my absolute favorites!

 Meal prep chicken fajita casserole

-This chicken fajita bake is a great dish to prep ahead of time or meal prep for the week!
-There are a couple of ways you can meal prep it:
+This chicken fajita casserole is a great dish to prep ahead of time or meal prep for the week!
+There are a few different ways you can meal prep it:

 Substitutions

-- chicken breast – you can use boneless chicken thighs (with the skin on), skinless chicken thighs, or boneless and skinless chicken thighs instead of breasts.
+- chicken breast – you can use chicken thighs instead of breasts.
 This will add a little more fat to the recipe.

-- veggies – we are using classic fajita veggies, but you can leave out the mushroom if you don’t like them.
+- veggies – we are using classic fajita veggies, but you can leave out the mushrooms if you don’t like them.

-- brown rice – white rice will work instead, but you may need to use a little less liquid and less cooking time.
+- brown rice – I have not tried this, but white rice should work instead.
+You may need to use a little less liquid and less cooking time though.

-- canned fire-roasted tomatoes – if you don’t have canned fire-roasted tomatoes, you can use regular canned diced tomatoes.
+- canned fire-roasted tomatoes – regular canned diced tomatoes will work instead.

 - taco seasoning – fajita seasoning will work the same as taco seasoning.

-- broth – veggie or beef broth will work the same.
+- broth – chicken, veggie, or beef broth will work the same.

 - cheese – Monterey jack or pepper jack cheese would work instead of cheddar.
 You can also use dairy-free cheese or you can leave it off to make it dairy-free.